 A number of nematode products are available by mail order.
 Be sure the product you are ordering is specified for the pest you have and that you are able to provide proper environmental conditions for the nematodes.
 In general, nematodes require moist conditions, high humidity, and temperatures between 55 and 90 °F with little direct sunlight.

-Kaolin Clay products act as a barrier that irritates insects and disguises the host plant by coating it with a ghostly white film.
+Kaolin Clay: These clay products act as a barrier that irritates insects and disguises the host plant by coating it with a ghostly white film.
 Insects are apparently unable to recognize plants treated with kaolin.
 It is most commonly used against a wide variety of pests on apple and pear trees.
 Also, kaolin can be used to control Japanese beetles, tarnished plant bugs, thrips, leafhoppers, cucumber beetles and Colorado potato beetles on vegetable crops.
-Kaolin must be applied as a preventative to be effective and can not control a pest that is already established.
+Kaolin must be applied as a preventative to be effective and cannot control a pest that is already established.

 Kaolin clay can be applied up to the day of harvest and is non-toxic.
 Kaolin is sold as Surround Crop Protectant.

-Boric Acid is derived from boron, a naturally occurring mineral.
+Boric Acid: Boric acid is a naturally occurring mineral.
 It acts as a stomach poison and causes insects to die from starvation.
 Boric acid is available in powder, paste, aerosol, tablet, and liquid forms for use against cockroaches, ants, and other insects.
+It should not be applied around plants in the landscape because, although boron is a necessary plant micro-nutrient, larger than trace amounts are toxic to plants.
 Most boric acid products are available as ready-to-use products.
-Boric acid is sold under a number of brand names, including Roach Prufe, Terro Ant Killer II and Borid.
+Boric acid (labels may list this as orthoboric acid or sodium tetraborate) is sold under a number of brand names, including:

-Silica Gel is an inert, nonabrasive material that is very effective in absorbing moisture.
+Silica Gel: This is an inert, nonabrasive material that is very effective in absorbing moisture.
 It absorbs the waxy coating on the insect's body and causes death by dehydration.
 Silica gel products are often used by professional pest control operators to control cockroaches, silverfish, and other pests.
+Examples are BASF Tri-Die and Bayer Drione Insecticide.
+These contain 40% amorphous silca gel and 1% pyrethrins.

 Sulfur is also used as a fungicide to control powdery mildew, rusts, brown rot and leaf spots on fruits, vegetables and ornamentals.